mikemospan/COMP2511-Tutorial/README.md

 * Brain training, solving puzzles and learning how to figure it out
 * Reflective & experiential learning
 * Professional maturity
+* Resilience & character development
+* We are here to support them :)

 ### Your Job